 An onging documentation of the album recordings and behind-the-scenes of Robin Colére: a musical project for children by Colin & Rebecca Leclerc.
 The teaser was captured on Super 8 for the debut EP release “Le potager de brouillard”, now available on all major music streaming platforms.

-A performance video for their premier full length album “Mortricot” will be released Fall 2023.
+A performance video for their premier full length album “Mortricot” will be released soon.

 Bouquet